LaupWing/Daily-Planner/README.md

 ## Bugs
 - [x] When showDetails task the creatingtask doesnt work
-- [ ] When no duration is available it gives an error
+- [x] When no duration is available it gives an error
+- [ ] Overlapping task display doesnt work properly